FrCypher/Fortnite-Dma-Eac-Cr3-Shuffeling-Fix/README.md

 This is an cr3 shuffeling dma fix for Fortnite.
 Dlls from the include folder to ur project. fix starts working after that dma attaches to the process. u can use it till next eac update

 Sorry for my english
+hmu if you need a good source cypher.ul on discord